 change starts where you are

-Customized Forum Theatre Residencies are perfect for organizations with a mission to serve a diverse population.
-We create a customized expirience with/for your community that will transform shared concerns into invigorating, interactive theatrical dialogue.
+We create a customized experience with/for your community that will transform shared concerns into invigorating, interactive theatrical dialogue.

 Customized Forum Theatre Programs & Residencies